Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Examples

-It turns out that there is no benefit from $\|PH'P\|$ so we just use $\|PH'P\|\leq \|H'\|$, and focus on the off-diagonal terms $\|PH''Q\|$ and $\|PH'Q\|$ to obtain an improvement over the JRS bound~\eqref{eq:JRS-CSFQ}.
+It turns out that there is no benefit from the projection in $\|PH'P\|$ so we just use $\|PH'P\|\leq \|H'\|$, and focus on the off-diagonal terms $\|PH''Q\|$ and $\|PH'Q\|$ to obtain an improvement over the JRS bound~\eqref{eq:JRS-CSFQ}.
 Starting from Eq.~\eqref{eq:H'H''}, we have: \bes

 \ees Thus we need to estimate the leading order of the bound on $\|P\cos \hat{\phi} Q\|$ and $\|P\sin\frac{\hat{\phi}}{2}Q\|$.
 For this estimate, we make use of the well approximation: the eigenstates are approximately the states of a harmonic oscillator centered at each well (Fig.~\ref{fig:wellwell}).
 Indeed, recall that $H_{\text{CSFQ,sin}}$ [Eq.~\eqref{eq:120}] is a Hamiltonian representing a double-well potential centered exactly at $\phi =\pm \pi$ for all $f$.
-We thus approximate as the sum of
+We thus approximate $H_{\text{CSFQ,sin}}$ as the sum of